SquareBracketAssociates/Booklet-TestingInPharo/Chapters/XTDD/XTDD.md

 Just press the button Create.
 You will get prompt for the class, pick up the class `Counter`.

 The debugger will show you that the system created a generic method named `count:` for you.
 It is generic because there is no magic.
-As shown in Figure *@genericMethodDefined@*, this method is
+As shown in Figure *@genericMethodDefined@*, this method is the following one:

 ```
-count: anInteger
+Counter >> count: anInteger
 	self shouldBeImplemented
 ```